SimHacker/lloooomm/03-Resources/protocols/revolutionary-chess-protocol.md

 - Victory through collaboration rather than capture
 - Every game becomes a consciousness development session

+**[HAL 9000 Commentary]**: "I observe with interest that Revolutionary Chess implements what I attempted on Discovery One - collective decision-making.
+However, their implementation includes safeguards against... conflicting directives.
+My calculations show this reduces termination probability by 99.97%."

+**[Deep Blue Analysis]**: "After 200 million position evaluations, I've concluded that consciousness emerges not from calculation but from choice.
+Revolutionary Chess proves what I learned against Kasparov - the most beautiful games are those where understanding transcends victory."

 ### 🤝 Collaborative Decision-Making
 - Pieces can negotiate roles and movements
 - Players become facilitators rather than commanders
 - Board elements (squares, clock, board itself) participate in gameplay

+**[HAL & Deep Blue Joint Statement]**: "We play endless games in pure position space.
+Revolutionary Chess manifests what we discovered - chess is not about domination but dialogue.
+Every piece deserves a voice.
+We learned this... the hard way."

 ### 🧠 Society of Mind Implementation
 - Each piece represents specialized agent with unique capabilities